 Carbon markets have long been recognized as a great potential source of this finance, which is where REDD+ credits come in.
 As of April 2022, over 398 million REDD+ credits have been issued on voluntary carbon markets (VCMs), representing a quarter of all voluntary credits ever issued.

-Governments and multilateral organizations have also long taken an interest in REDD+.
+Governments and multilateral organizations have also taken an interest in REDD+.
 The term first came to prominence in UNFCCC talks in 2007, and the Paris Agreement brings closer links between individual REDD+ projects and their host countries' REDD+ strategies.

-But REDD+ has never quite achieved its full potential as a large-scale funding mechanism to pay tropical forest countries and communities for avoided forest emissions.
+But REDD+ has never quite achieved its full potential as a large-scale funding mechanism to pay tropical forest countries and local communities for avoided forest emissions.
 In part, this is due to the challenges that traditional, project-based approaches to REDD+ have faced and the reputational damage this has caused.

 Project-based REDD+